jcowhigjr/yelp_search_demo/README.md

 One day, without research 🧐,  I decided I wanted to help find tacos and directions to a yoga studio so then i switched it up.

-Currently, I would say it has promise of a baby yelp with old school good enough features:
+Old school good enough features:

  Search for something near you.
- Decide what you want to try
+ Decide quickly with the 'Decision Wheel'

  Reuse the app day to day for favorite spots.

- Click a button and call them for example to order take out.
+ Click telephone 📞 and call a human to order take out.
- Click another button for directions.
+ Click 🧭 for directions to open in your phone to get there.

- Link out to yelp for more features.
+ Not sure about a place ..  link out to yelp for more features.

 Future Opportunities?
   Remove unused features:
-    rating?
-  Extend used features:
+    seperate user rating? (this is not allowed by the yelp agreement anyway) Extend used features:
-    pictures -- pull in more
+    pictures -- pull in more with click user submitted photos .. hmm ActiveStorage could handle this.

-    user submitted photos?
-    teach me how to make this?
+  Add a business plan:

   Yelpish:
     Filter the favorites based on your location.

+  Social:
     Share with friends?
-    Help make a quick decision with a decision wheel.
-    Live Poll for the best choice.
+    Live Poll for where to go.

-  Keep a tally of the places you've been.
+  Personal: Keep a tally of the places you've been.

-  Non-Yelpish:
+  Community:
-    specialize and white label by topic build community if there is traction for example, make it local by neighborhood become a tool for
+    Specialize and white label by search term .. eg) coffee.dorkbob.com Or make it local by neighborhood or club.    eg) taco-club.dorkbob.com